alexruperez/SecurePropertyStorage/README.md

 var yourProperty: YourType? = yourDefaultValueIfNeeded
 ```

-As `UserDefaultsStorage`, [`KeychainStorage`](Sources/Keychain/KeychainStorage.swift) is also available, where you can customize access group or synchronize it with iCloud.
+As `UserDefaultsStorage`, [`KeychainStorage`](Sources/Keychain/KeychainStorage.swift) is also available, where you can customize access, group and synchronize it with iCloud.

 ### @Singleton